Any halfway decent designer has a good-looking website and a stellar portfolio to show off their work.

 And I think I’d shorten their call to action button text, a little bit too.
 From “Get an instant website quote” to something like “Free quote now.”

 It’s fewer words to read, and therefore gets to the point quicker.

 Okay guys, so I hope that was helpful and that you got some good ideas on how to improve the copywriting on your own design services website.

 The main takeaways were this: Turn your lofty phrases into more specific ones, speak to the things people are actually shopping for when they’re shopping for a designer, and cut to the chase more quickly.

 If you liked this video, it’d be great if you could share it on LinkedIn, Twitter, or Facebook.

 You also want to make sure to hit “subscribe” because even though this video is designer-specific, I’ll have other videos coming out that will help you with more specific improvements on your website—no matter what your type of business is.

 And if you want even more tips on how to improve your on-site conversions now, I’ve got a link to my free e-book in the description below.
 It talks about five hacks I use on the landing pages I write to decrease bounce rates and increase conversion rates, which I think is something we all want from our websites.

 So make sure you do those things and thanks for watching!
 Take care!

-And for more tips on how to instantly improve your website’s resonance and conversion rates, check out my free ebook that covers five different copywriting hacks to help you reduce your bounce rates and increase your conversion rates.
+And for more tips on how to instantly improve your website’s resonance and conversion rates, check out my free 3-part email course that’ll have you selling more via your website in 3 days flat.
 (Which… for designers and service professionals in particular… means more customers and more money!)